fernandovaladao/vwap/README.md

 time="2022-01-21T11:38:46Z" level=info trade_pair=BTC-USD vwap=1161.9394
 time="2022-01-21T11:38:52Z" level=info trade_pair=BTC-USD vwap=1356.06225
 ```
-This command runs the `vwap` engine with the pre-defined set of trading pairs[^1]:
+This command runs the `vwap` engine with this pre-defined set of trading pairs:
 - BTC-USD,
-- ETH-USD, and
+- ETH-USD[^1], and
 - ETH-BTC.

 [^1]: Currently, the sandbox of `Coinbase Websocket` feed returns an error for `ETH-USD`, so no trading price is printed out for it.
 It is not clear if this is an intermitent issue with the service or a limitation.

-You can inform an alternative set of trading pairs using the followging variable:
+You can inform an alternative set of trading pairs using the following variable:
 ```console
 $make run TRADE_PAIRS='BTC-USD BNB-USD'
 ```

-Once you are done with running the project, you can run the following command to clean the Docker images:
+Once you are done with running the project, you can type the following command to clean up the Docker images:
 ```console
 $ make clean
 Untagged: zero-hash-vwap-e2e-tests:latest